-The Board has adopted Corporate Governance Guidelines, which among other things, impose limits on the number of directorships each member of the Board may hold (the Chief Executive Officer of the Company may not sit on more than two boards of directors of public companies (including the Company), while all other directors may not sit on more than five boards of directors of public companies (including the Company), while all other directors may not sit on more than five boards of directors of public companies (including the Company); specifies the criteria to be considered for director candidates; and requires non-management directors to meet periodically without management.
+The Board has adopted Corporate Governance Guidelines, which among other things, impose limits on the number of directorships each member of the Board may hold (the Chief Executive Officer of the Company may not sit on more than two boards of directors of public companies (including the Company), while all other directors may not sit on more than five boards of directors of public companies (including the Company); specifies the criteria to be considered for director candidates; and requires non-management directors to meet periodically without management.
 Additionally, the guidelines require that, when a director's principal occupation or business association changes substantially during his or her tenure as a director; that director is required to provide written notice of such change to the chair of the Nominating and Corporate Governance Committee, and agree to resign from the Board if the Board determines to accept such resignation.
 The Nominating and Corporate Governance Committee must then review and assess the circumstances surrounding such change, and recommend to the Board any appropriate action to be taken.
-The Corporate Governance Guidelines are available on the Company's website and in print to any stockholder that requests it.
-To access the Corporate Governance Guidelines from the Company's website, go to www.kornferry.com, select "Investor Relations" from the drop-down menu, then click on the "Corporate Governance" link located in a list on the right side of the page.
-Requests for a printed copy should be addressed to Korn Ferry, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corporate Secretary.